Exercise: distributed data analysis with R

 Note

 In this exercise, we will use commands in R and in Linux shell.
-When you see the commands started with a prompt $
+When you see the commands started with a prompt $, it means a command in Linux shell.
+If you see >, it implies a command to be typed in a R console.

 Preparation

-Follow the steps below to download the prepared R scripts
+Follow the steps below to download the prepared R scripts.

 $ mkdir R_exercise